 412 N. Milwaukee Ave., Libertyville | (847) 984-2599

 Kids eat free Monday AND Tuesday nights so they can get their Irish on as well.
-There is more non-Irish items on the menu than Irish but the atmosphere is fun and the food is good.
+There are more non-Irish items on the menu than Irish but the atmosphere is fun and the food is good.

 Worth the Trip